Corentin-k/Corentin-k/README.md

 - **Discord Bots - Custom Schedule Retrieval:**

    Creation of Discord bots to retrieve an individual's personalized schedule.

--<strong>Revisiting the C Project with Color Addition:</strong></p>
+- **Revisiting the C Project with Color Addition:**

-<p>Enhancement of the C project by adding color functionality.
+  Enhancement of the C project by adding color functionality.

--<strong>Projects Focused on Learning and Exploring C++ and Inno Setup:</strong>
+- **Projects Focused on Learning and Exploring C++ and Inno Setup:**

-<p>In-depth exploration of the C++ language to develop advanced skills.
+  In-depth exploration of the C++ language to develop advanced skills.
 Utilization of Inno Setup for creating user installers.

-<h2>Academic Projects at EFREI:</h2>
+## Academic Projects at EFREI:

--<strong>Revisiting a Tetris Project in Python:</strong>
+- **Revisiting a Tetris Project in Python:**

   Revisiting the Tetris project in Python with improvements and new features.

--<strong>Creation of a Vector Drawing Application in C:</strong></p>
+- **Creation of a Vector Drawing Application in C:**

-<p>Design and realization of a vector drawing application in the C language.
+  Design and realization of a vector drawing application in the C language.

 <br/>